CPU full form is the Central Processing Unit of a computer.

 Difference between GPU and CPU

-- GPU emphasis on high throughput whereas CPU emphasis on low latency.
+- GPU emphasizes on high throughput whereas CPU emphasizes on low latency.

 - GPU is suitable for parallel instruction processing whereas CPU is not suitable for it.

 - GPU is not suitable for serial instruction processing whereas CPU is suitable for it.